 The Gate House – The main entrance and ticket booth

-We strongly recommend that you buy your tickets in advance online; it will save you time in line and save you money too.
-If you are in Scotland for several days, the Scotland Explorer Pass gives you access to the castle as well.
+We strongly recommend buying your tickets online in advance; it will save you time in line and money too.
+If you are in Scotland for several days, the Scotland Explorer Pass also gives you access to the castle.

 Now you have arrived at The Gatehouse.
-This is the first main structure you will enjoy as you make your way onto the grounds.
+This is the first main structure you will enjoy as you enter the grounds.
 Be sure to time it right as they still do a change of the guard here in full dress uniform.
 Always a powerful and beautiful display of pageantry and history.

 Plan for at least two hours to do your visit to Edinburgh Castle justice.
 If crowded, you should allow for more time.

 Now you are about to see the best of the best.
 Make your way east through another smaller gate to the castle’s main keep.
 Here you will find the 12th-century St Margaret’s Chapel, which we discussed previously.
 There are views of the lower parts of the castle.
 Behind the chapel is Mons Meg, one of the most incredible medieval cannons ever made, given to King James II in 1457.

 At this point, you will reach the heart of the castle.
 A large courtyard surrounds the Scottish National War Memorial, the Great Hall, and the Royal Palace.
 You will bask in the beauty of Scotland’s most prized possessions here, the Royal Jewels.
 Impressive and stunning.
 Read on to learn.

 What to see and do in Edinburgh Castles